Florida State Road 247: Route description

 State Road 247 begins at US 129 (Suwannee Avenue) as West Plant Street, which is a four lane divided highway for only one block.
-That block is Drane Street, and is where the first reassurance sign for the route can be found.
+That block is Drane Street, and one block later the first reassurance sign for the route can be found at Express Street.
 Despite being signed as north and south, in this town it is geographically more west and east.
 Within Branford, all north-south streets intersecting are prefixed with "Northwest" north of SR 247, and "Southwest" south of SR 247, until one reaches Reynolds Street which is prefixed simply as North Reynolds on the north side, and South Reynolds on the south side.
 West Plant Street becomes East Plant Street at the intersection of Northeast Draughton Avenue and Southeast Draughton Avenue, and this pattern exists for one more block.
 Aside from Branford Elementary School, most of the surroundings along SR 247 consists of farmland, and occasional wooded areas.
 SR 247 curves more to the northeast after the intersection of Governor Road (254th Street), and remains at that angle throughout the rest of its journey.
 In the ironically named unincorporated community of Beachville the road encounters a fire tower and a gas station on the west side of County Road 49, a former section of State Road 49, which contains a blinker light and turning ramps on the southwest and southeast corners, and later serves as the eastern terminus of CR 248, a road that both serves as a de facto connecting ramp to and from CR 49, and leads to the Little River Springs Trailhead of the Suwannee River Greenway Trail.
 North of Beachville, at least four power line right-of-ways cross the road, the first of which is wider and more prominent than the other three.
 A local street leads to Ichetucknee Hideaway Cottages, a mobile home park promoted for cave diving.
 After this the road encounters an intersection with CR 137(Sand Hill Road), a south-to-north county road spanning from US 27 in Hildreth through Wellborn to SR 136 in Poucher's Corner.
 This intersection contains turning ramps on the southwest and northeast corners, but no traffic signals or businesses of any kind.
 Three more local intersections exist before SR 247 crosses Suwannee-Columbia County Line, including one along the south side of the street along the county line itself.